Jon Costas: City council

+Mayor

 Costas first ran for mayor against David A. Butterfield in 1999 and was defeated by 196 votes despite having the endorsement of both major local newspapers.
 Some analysts claim that Costas's running a positive campaign and not 'going negative' contributed to the loss.
 Columnist Pat Bankston wrote:

 Costas' decision to be positive rather than negative has been viewed by some in both political parties as a weakness, a lack of the killer instinct.
 Some have said that Costas is too nice to be a politician.
 Some have charged that it was a political mistake not to go after the mayor (Butterfield) on the Pratt deal when Costas had the chance.
 Maybe.
 We'll never know if Costas might have won if he had been a more typical political campaigner.

 Costas again ran for mayor in 2003 and won with approximately 56% of the vote, ending Butterfield's 20-year tenure.
-Every Republican on the city ballot won election, the first Republican sweep in at least 33 years, and no Democrat has held citywide office since.
+Every Republican on the city ballot won election, the first Republican sweep in at least 33 years.
 Costas carried the endorsements of the city's firefighters and police, Building Trades Council, AFL-CIO, and Operating Engineers, who historically support Democratic candidates.

 His campaign theme was similar to that of 1999, including calls for long term planning, controlled growth, redevelopment of "blighted areas", and more aggressive economic development to create jobs.
 These ideas were contained in a "Costas Plan", which was released in October 2003 and became the basis for his 2004 strategic plan.

-His tenure as mayor ended January 1, 2020.

-Accomplishments as mayor

 Costas's term as mayor began with a significant reorganization of city government, including appointing a new City Planner, appointing new Police and Fire chiefs, and creating the post of City Administrator.
 Costas appointed the first African-American to a city board and oversaw the hiring of the first African-American police officer.

+His first tenure as mayor ended January 1, 2020.
+In May 2022, Costas was appointed to a four-year term on the Valparaiso School Board, which he stepped down from when re-elected as mayor in 2023.